Education in Russia: Government propaganda

 On 21 May 2020, The Moscow Times reported that Russian President Vladimir Putin made another effort to introduce "patriotic lessons" for Russian students.
 Following the Russian invasion of Ukraine, the Russian government increased their efforts to introduce "patriotic education" into schools.
 Education Minister Sergey Kravtsov is one of the architects of the Important Conversations lessons, which cover various topics from the Russian government's perspective, such as national identity, patriotism, traditional values and world events.
 The Associated Press reported that some parents were shocked by the militaristic nature of Important Conversations lessons, with some comparing them to the "patriotic education" of the former Soviet Union.
 Some Russian students and their parents have been investigated by the police, or threatened with expulsion, for refusing to attend the Important Conversations lessons.
 Putin hosted an inaugural lesson with selected students in the Russian exclave of Kaliningrad, on 1 September 2022.
+The Important Conversations were extended to kindergartens in 2025 and renamed to the "Good Games" in 2026.
+Russia also introduced "Family Studies" and "Spiritual and Moral Culture" as compulsory subjects for schoolchildren.